 A Police K-9 Bit Its Handler 6 Times.
 What to do?

-This question came from a new dog handler who had been bit by his new police dog 6 times.
-I'll list the question then offer comments on a possible solution.
+This question came from a new dog handler who had been bitten by his new police dog 6 times.
+I'll list the questions and then offer comments on a possible solution.

 I have a 3-year-old German, Dutch Shepherd mixed with Malinois (Jake).